lrzjason/ComfyUIJasonNode/README.md

 # Installation
 put .py files into ComfyUI\custom_nodes

+# License
+Distributed under the GNU General Public License v3.0.
+See LICENSE for more information.

 # Acknowledgements
 Thanks to the creators of ComfyUI for creating a flexible and powerful UI.
 Another special thanks to ⛧ Sytan ⛧ and others who created the wonderful workflow for SDXL https://github.com/SytanSD/Sytan-SDXL-ComfyUI